-On January 24th 2019, the Events Industry Council, a global collective of over 30 international organizations involved in the meetings, conventions, and exhibitions industry, released four key principles designed to encourage meetings and events professionals to utilize sustainable practices in their work.
-Many of these practices are being concurrently employed by hotel and event venues across the world in efforts to reduce the environmental footprint of meetings and events traffic.
+In 2019, the Events Industry Council, a global group of over 30 international organizations involved in the meetings, conventions, and exhibitions industry, released four key principles designed to encourage meetings and events professionals to utilize sustainable practices.
+Many of these are being concurrently employed by hotel and event venues across the world in efforts to reduce the environmental footprint of meetings and events traffic.

 We’ve taken several hotels and venues across these regions to highlight the ways they are leading the industry by reducing their environmental impact, giving back to their local communities, and practicing sustainable business while catering to a growing meetings and events audience.